Robert Delford Brown: The First National Church of the Exquisite Panic, Inc. and the Funkupagan Manifesto

 We must regenerate ourselves.
 We must create new rituals and new mythologies to accommodate new found capabilities.

 Our launching into outer space, which was considered an impossibility a mere 50 years ago, has already been accomplished.
 We must now have the courage to continue this exhilarating and frightening adventure without procrastination.

 It will be necessary for us to throw overboard outmoded, wasteful ways of living.
 Humanity has to achieve coherence.

 We must have absolute equality across the board in order for everyone to be able to contribute to this enterprise.

 We will need all of the intelligence and of the energy we can muster.

 Late career

 From his Church, Brown continued to create collaborative performance artworks for the next three decades.

-His physical collaboration of choice towards the end of his career was the "Collaborative Action Gluing" where, by email and telephone, he arranged for a space and a participative audience of non-artists.
-This could be in another city or another country.
-He then showed up, armed with glue, scissors, rubber gloves, colored paper, magazines to cut up and several canvases for the participants to embellish collectively with their unschooled musings, each eventually transformed from a day-glo tabula rasa into a vibrant, swirling testimony to the power of joint action by non-artists, yet at the same time, surprisingly reminiscent of the likes of Miró, Kandinsky and of course, Matisse’s cutouts.
+His physical collaboration of choice towards the end of his career was the "Collaborative Action Gluing" where, by email and telephone, he arranged for a space and a participative audience of non-artists in another city or country.
+He provided canvases, art supplies, and magazines for the participants to cut up and create works reminiscent of the likes of Miró, Kandinsky and Matisse’s cutouts.

 Starting in the early 1990s, did much of his work online via the church website, Funkup.com.

 His work is represented in the collections of (partial list): The Museum of Modern Art, New York City; Smithsonian Institution, Washington D.C.; Denver Art Museum, Denver, Colorado.